benjitsu/benwhere/_pages/email.md

                 </div>
                 <div class="row mt-4">
                     <div class="col">
-                        <p class="comment mb-0">This email was sent out to users that had an auto loan we determined they could be saving money on.
+                        <p class="comment mb-0">This email was sent out to users that had an auto loan that we determined they could be saving money on.
 It informed them about auto loan refinancing options, something most people don't know even exists.
                             </p>
                     </div>
                 </div>